Publishing data sets enables data re-use, validation, and attribution. Data sharing is one of the topics covered in Data Management Plans.

 Published research data can be used to validate the research results, can contribute to new research, and can earn attribution and citations.

-High profile data sets that are able to support a large body of research can be published in specific data journals like Scientific Data.
+High profile data sets that are able to support a large body of research can be published in specific data journals.
 Peer review will be done on the data level in this case.

-Most data sets do not undergo peer review before publications.
+Most data sets do not undergo peer review before publications, but are made available via data repositories.
 They are published to underpin research results presented in peer-reviewed journals, as an increasing number of journals require the availability of data.

 Zenodo is a multi-disciplinary repository funded by the EU that can be used to publish all sorts of research results.
 Zenodo accepts data sets as well as publications, presentations, posters, multimedia, software, or educational resources.